 I spent hours researching ideas and kept coming up empty handed, yet I knew he couldn’t be the only child struggling with this problem.

 Finally, during a phone chat with an occupational therapist, she mentioned using coloured laces.
 We played with this idea and finally came up with something that works!

 Fabric paint or fabric markers

 Stretch out the shoelace and measure to the midpoint.
 Wrap a piece of tape marking off the end of the midpoint.
 Now paint one end of the shoelace with your fabric paint.
 Let them dry, then lace up those shoes and get your kid tying!

 That’s it!
 So simple!

 And I think the final result looks pretty cool, and so does Jackson.
 And what kid doesn’t love a pair of custom kicks?

-By having the contrasting colours Jackson can keep better track of where the laces are going.
+By having the contrasting colours my son can keep better track of where the laces are going.
 It’s also easier to coach him through the process because he knows exactly which lace I am referring to.

 You can get creative and paint each side a different colour.
 Or you could do polka dots on one side and stripes on the other.
 The possibilities are endless!